notjitin-1994/smartslate-polaris/POLARIS_SUMMARIES_SETUP.md

 ## Troubleshooting

-### If summaries are not saving:
+### If starmaps are not saving:
 1. Check that the database migration has been run
 2. Verify user is authenticated
 3. Check browser console for errors
 4. Ensure Supabase environment variables are configured

-### If summaries are not visible:
+### If starmaps are not visible:
 1. Verify RLS policies are enabled
 2. Check that user is logged in
 3. Refresh the page to reload summaries

 ## Future Enhancements
-- Search and filter summaries
+- Search and filter starmaps
-- Export summaries to PDF
+- Export starmaps to PDF
-- Share summaries with team members
+- Share starmaps with team members
 - Add tags and categories
-- Summary templates
+- Starmap templates